-With family businesses contributing so much to the Irish economy, our Private Enterprise experts, Ken McCracken, Olivia Lynch and Ryan McCarthy, discuss the issues impacting family business in Ireland in 2019 with The Irish Times.
+With family businesses contributing so much to the Irish economy, our Private Enterprise experts, Ken McCracken, Olivia Lynch and Ryan McCarthy, discuss the issues impacting family business in Ireland with The Irish Times.

 “The senior generation in family business will, on average, live longer than at any time in history, so what effect will this have on the transfer of ownership and leadership from the senior generation to the next generation?
 Allied to this is what the senior generation will do if they ever retire in order to have a meaningful life.
 What roles could they have in their own family business – possibly as an ambassador, or in the wider family business community as a mentor, perhaps?”
 Ken McCracken, Family Business, KPMG in Ireland.